 This offers the most protection among the licenses and is opted by huge corporations.
 However, this also means that it’s prone to double taxation, thus making it expensive.

 A good deal of folks makes the mistake of using their personal accounts.
 It is of extreme importance to set up a separate business account for your dropshipping business, this is because if a bank were to audit your accounts, they’d potentially shut your account and blacklist you.
 This means you may not be able to open any accounts elsewhere.
-As they have way more experience in dealing with online business than the physical ones, it’s much better to open business accounts with banks that are online.
+As they have way more experience in dealing with an online business than physical ones, it’s much better to open business accounts with banks that are online.

-Although it’s a personal choice whether to use your organization credit card or use your own personal credit card for banking, I would say choose your business credit card.
+Although it’s a personal choice whether to use your organization's credit card or use your own personal credit card for banking, I would say choose your business credit card.
 This is because company credit cards tend to have limits that are much higher, therefore it’s helpful when you need a credit limit to float money.
 Business credit cards offer excellent perks too.

 Yet another advantage to this is that dividing your personal and business expenses really helps your bookkeeping work.

 It is essential to get A Tax ID Number (TIN), which is also referred to as an EIN (Employer Identification Number), you can get a TIN by calling the IRS and requesting one.
-You don’t necessarily need a TIN if you’re running your company but it’s recommended as you’ll want it to convert your organization to some other business-entity type in the future.
+You don’t necessarily need a TIN if you’re running your company but it’s recommended as you’ll want it to convert your organization to some other business entity type in the future.